philanc/luasqleet/README.md

 make
 ```

-It also build `sqleet`, the sqlite3 shell with the same encryption extension.
+It also builds `sqleet`, the sqlite3 shell with the same encryption extension.

 ### Credit